dragoncoder047/dragoncoder047.github.io/aaaa/pages/index.md

 ## Langton-Music

 In late June 2022 I had the idea to try and create music from Langton's Ant and other types of two-dimensional Turing machines.
-The little simulator I built isn't very polished in terms of UI, but it works.
+The little simulator I built isn't polished in terms of UI, but it works.
 I haven't had much of a chance to play around with it.
-You can find it [here](/ca-experiments/langton-music/index.html).
+In September I redesigned it completely and the new version is [here](/langton-music/index.html).
+(You can find the old June version [here](/ca-experiments/langton-music/index.html).)

 ---

 ## Phoo

 A little scripting language I invented based on the principle that everything is a stack.
-I haven't used it "in" anything yet, but Phoo has loads of possibilities of what can be done because it is just a general purpose programming language.
+I haven't used it "in" anything yet, and the shell is kind of broken, but Phoo has loads of possibilities of what can be done because it is just a general purpose programming language.
 Javascript source code [on Github](https://github.com/phoo-lang/phoo).
 Phoo started as a Javascript port of another scripting language called [Quackery](https://github.com/GordonCharlton/Quackery), but took a left turn early on in development and is nothing like Quackery anymore.
 Phoo's [documentation](https://phoo-lang.github.io/docs/index.html) is primitive, cobbled together by a little Python script, but Phoo works well and the code is impressively concise compared to vanilla Javascript.

 ---

 ## Armdroid

 In early 2022 I discovered two old Armdroid 1000's and their accessories in the back of my engineering teacher's storage closet.
 So I put together a site with pictures of the robots and links to other resources I found on the Web.
-[Have a look at it here.](/armdroid/) I'm on summer break right now and don't have access to the Armdroids, so don't expect any updates soon.
+[Have a look at it here.](/armdroid/)

 ---